connorjoleary/DeepCite/README.md

 * Server runs out of hard drive space for temp files in Chromium and needs to be rebooted every so often

 ## Authors
+Connor O'Leary

-Connor O'Leary, Shourya Goel, Jiayi Hu, Vinay Janardhanam, Dillion O'Leary, Noah SickLick, and Catherine Yan
+With great help from the University of Wisconsin, Madison CS506 team Shourya Goel, Jiayi Hu, Vinay Janardhanam, Dillion O'Leary, Noah SickLick, and Catherine Yan